In Session: Exploring the Legislative Process Through the Virginia General Assembly

-The Virginia General Assembly convened on January 10 for the 2018 legislative session, providing an excellent opportunity for students to learn and explore the legislative process.
-Browse this week’s Homeschool Classroom for online resources, interactive lesson plans and ideas, and even games to help your student understand the function of the legislative branch of the government on both the federal and state levels.
+The Virginia General Assembly convened on January 11 for the 2023 legislative session, providing an excellent opportunity for students to learn and explore the legislative process.
+Browse this week’s Homeschool Living for online resources, interactive lesson plans and ideas, and even games to help you teach your student the purpose and function of the legislative branch and how the legislative branch works.

 Kids in the House is an educational website provided by the Office of the Clerk of the U.S. House of Representatives.
 It offers information on topics such as the U.S. House of Representatives, the legislative process, and House history.